 We are continuously mentored in the Air Force not to drink and drive, to have a plan, and be a good wingman.
 Every day there are Airmen that fail to follow these directions and get behind the wheel after drinking.
 I say Airmen with a big “A” because drunk driving is an issue for every rank.
 This has been a problem throughout my 24-year career and we will never completely solve this issue for one reason.
 When you drink alcohol, you interfere with the brain’s normal function and make it harder to think clearly leaving yourself prone to make bad decisions.

 There are many possible results for the bad decision to drive drunk.
 One result can be being arrested which will negatively impact your career, checkbook, reputation and credibility.
 Another result can be that you kill someone; either someone in another vehicle or a friend or loved one in your own vehicle.
-The teenager who killed my father did not start his night out planning to kill someone.
+The teenager that killed my father did not start his night out planning to kill someone.
 He drank alcohol, did not have a plan on how to get home, had a wingman that was drinking alcohol, and made the bad decision to drive.
-The result was the loss of two lives which greatly impacted the lives of their families.
-Finally, you could get killed, which will have immeasurable impacts on your family, friends, and colleagues -- the people you care about the most.
+The result was the loss of two lives and greatly impacting the lives of their families.
+Finally, you could get killed, which will have immeasurable impacts on your family, friends, and colleagues—the people you care about the most.